 - Works better in larger rooms

-The Yamaha HS8 studio monitor has a nice design.
+The Yamaha HS8 studio monitor has a nice design and build quality is solid.
 At first glance, this speaker looks attractive, and yet simple.
 The HS8 features a durable cabinet made of MDF material.
 The cabinet is dampened to eliminate any kind of resonance and optimize the performance of the studio monitor.
-The monitor comes in either black or white, with the white version available in multiple different sizes.
+The monitor speakers comes in either black or white, with the white version available in multiple different sizes.

 The speaker features a high-quality woofer and twitter located on its front side.
 The woofer is a cone and is colored white, which looks nice on both the black and the white version of the speaker.
 The elements that surround it are black and slightly darker than the color of the cabinet for aesthetic purposes.
 The tweeter is smaller than the woofer and it is placed above it.
 It is colored in black and is a bit lighter than the cabinet’s black vinyl, again, for the better appearance of the speaker.
 This design of the woofer and the tweeter makes the speaker look more elegant and interesting.